mutwiry/Python-final-project/README.md

     This will open a new tab in your web browser.

 5.  **Open and run the notebook:**
-    Navigate to and open the `COVID-19_Global_Data_Tracker.ipynb` (or whatever you named your notebook file).
+    Navigate to and open the `Data Tracker.ipynb` (or whatever you named your notebook file).
 You can then run the cells sequentially to execute the code and see the outputs.

 ### Viewing on GitHub